Available works range between $ 2,000 and $ 75,000.

 In 2006, Ace co-founded and served as the inaugural Director of the Aboriginal Curatorial Collective (ACC/CCA), an incorporated national non-profit arts service organization in support of the indigenous critical and curatorial communities with membership in Canada, United States of America, New Zealand and Australia.
 In 2011, Ace co-founded the Ottawa-based artist collective: Ottawa Ontario Seven (OO7) with local Ottawa-based Indigenous artists to provide opportunities for self-curation, public engagement and critique, and he regularly exhibits under this moniker in Canada and the USA.

-Recently, Ace was awarded the prestigious KM Hunter Visual Artist Award for 2015.
+In 2015, Ace was awarded the prestigious KM Hunter Visual Artist Award.
 This award is administered by the Ontario Arts Foundation and given to support mid-career, professional artists who have a reasonable body of work, a fair degree of public exposure, have made an impact in their chosen field and demonstrate an original artistic voice within their artistic tradition.

 City of Ottawa; Ottawa Art Gallery; Royal Ontario Museum; Woodland Cultural Centre; Canada Council Art Bank; Indigenous and Northern Affairs Canada; Ojibwe Cultural Foundation; North American Native Museum, Zurich, Switzerland; Canadian and International Private Collections